 Myth #6: It’s objectively difficult to find highly qualified virtual assistants.

 The root issue of having a hard time finding highly qualified virtual assistants isn’t a dearth of talent in the job market.
 What makes it difficult is the screening process.
 You’d be surprised to find just how many productive and experienced virtual assistants there are if you knew where to look.
-And if you don’t, we’ve got you covered.
+If you don’t, we’ve got you covered.

 We’re Ready to Debunk these Virtual Assistant Myths with Our Talent